-Our dehydrated dog treats recipe is easy to make and long-lasting.
+My dehydrated dog treats recipe is easy to make and the treats are long-lasting.
 Which makes you can make a big batch at once.
-With only 15 minutes of hands-on time, Dehydrator dog treats are filled with flavors your puppy loves- bacon and peanut butter!
+With only 15 minutes of hands-on time, dehydrator dog treats are filled with flavors your puppy loves- bacon and peanut butter!

 This post may include affiliate links.
 Please read my disclosure policy.

 If you are new here, welcome.
 While I normally make recipes for hoomans.
 I am known for my homemade dog treats.
-From our very popular to dog birthday cake to our blueberry frozen dog treats, we have something for every season.
+From the very popular to dog birthday cake to our blueberry frozen dog treats, I have something for every season.

 🧾Ingredient Notes

-Banana- Make sure the banana is very ripe.
+- Banana- Make sure the banana is very ripe so that is easily mashed.

 ⏲️How to Make Dog Treats in a Dehydrator

-Start by mashing the banana with a fork.
-I do this directly in the mixing bowl.
+- Start by mashing the banana with a fork directly in the mixing bowl.
 Add your eggs, and oil or grease.
-Note that there is no need to melt the grease or oil.
+There is no need to melt the grease or oil.
 Room temperature but not cold will work fine.

-Mix in the flour, almond meal, and oats.
+- Mix in the flour, almond meal, and oats.
 Give it a good stir and add the peanut butter.
-Stir until combined.
 The batter will be extra thick, perfect for rolling.

-Set your dehydrator to 145 F degrees.
-Insert the racks and close the dehydrator.
-Rotate after 4 hours to ensure even drying.
+- Rotate after 4 hours to ensure even drying.
 Depending on the size of your treats, they will take between 8 and 12 hours.
-Begin checking after 8.

 👩🏻🍳 Expert Tips